nicinabox/boiler/README.md

 * Version string appears 3 times in repo :/
 * Support array of dependency urls in boiler.json
 * Add info on testing your package
+* Setup as gem?
+Useful for development (convert, pack)

 ## Contributing